 EAPN President, on behalf of the Bureau, added that talks were under way with the European Commission to ask for greater flexibility with the current budget.
 He also underlined the unexpected cancellation of the Joint Actions for 2015, which had been foreseen for a three-year period.

-He explained that the EXCO needed to decide on a package of cuts on the basis of the recommendations by Bureau to EXCO: reducing the deficit from 165 000 Euro to 111 000 Euro
+He explained that the EXCO needed to decide on a package of cuts on the basis of the recommendations by Bureau to EXCO: reducing the deficit from 165 000 Euro to 111 000 Euro There was a whole range of questions related to the actual proposal and some disagreement as well .

 Some EXCO members cautioned that cuts to an existing work programme could not easily be made and that EAPN would need to make sure that the Commission will accept those costs.
+Feantsa said that you cannot simply cut/substantially reduce activities listed in the work programme but continue to claim money and use it for something else.
+FEANTSA asked for more information about the position of the European Commission on this.

 Answering the question of what the heading “External Experts” meant, the accountant explained that it referred to all the money that went into the contracts including NN expertise and co-funding which was referred to as expenses as well.

 Some members expressed frustration referring to the EXCO’s financial responsibility and the fact that the financial documents only arrived two days before the meeting.
+FEANTSA raised the issue that the ExCo had no idea the shortfall was so high and that it was the first time (two days before the meeting) it saw actual numbers.

 The President on behalf of the Bureau insisted that the deficit budget must be accepted